 We have already published two Trading Edges in XLP on the long side (per June 2021).

-We have additionally published over 60 trading strategies free of charge.
-Three of those 60+ are in XLP and published between 2013-2017:
+We have additionally published over 60 free trading strategies Three of those 60+ are in XLP and published between 2013-2017:

 - Internal bar strength in consumer staples